uccser/cs-field-guide/text/network_communication_protocols/network_communication_protocols_en.md

 By now you’re probably wondering why we bother splitting up packets… wouldn’t it be easier to send the file as a whole?
 Well, it solves congestion.
 Imagine you’re in a bus, in rush hour and you have to be home by 5.
 The road is jammed and there’s no way you and your friends are getting home on time.
 So you decide to get out of the bus and go your own separate ways.
 Web pages are like this too.
 They are too big to travel together so they are split up and sent in tiny pieces and then reassembled at the other end.

 So why don’t the packets all just go from computer A to computer B just fine?
 Ha!
 That’d be nice.
 Unfortunately it’s not that simple.
 Through various means, there are some problems that can affect packets.
 These problems are:

 -  Packet loss
 -  Packet delay (packets arrive out of order)
 -  Packet corruption (the packet gets changed on the way)

 So, if we didn’t try fix these, the image wouldn’t load, bits would be missing, corrupted or computer B might not even recognise what it is!

-{image _static/image _static/images/net-corrupt.jpg alt="Corrupted Image" align="center"}
+{image images/net-corrupt.jpg alt="Corrupted Image"}

 So, TCP is a protocol that solves these issues.
 To introduce you to TCP, please play the game below.
 In the game, *you* are the problems (loss, delay, corruption) and as you move through the levels, pay attention to how the computer tries to combat them.
 Good luck trying to stop the messages getting through correctly!

 {teacher}